apache/trafficcontrol/docs/source/api/v2/cdns_name_configs_monitoring.rst

 	:type: A string that names the :ref:`Profile's Type <profile-type>`

+:topologies: A map of :term:`Topology` names to objects

+	:nodes: An array of strings which are the names of the EDGE_LOC-type cache groups in the topology

 :trafficMonitors: An array of objects representing each Traffic Monitor that monitors this CDN (this is used by Traffic Monitor's "peer polling" function)

+	:cachegroup: The :term:`Cache Group` to which this Traffic Monitor belongs
 	:fqdn:       An :abbr:`FQDN (Fully Qualified Domain Name)` that resolves to the IPv4 (and/or IPv6) address of the server running this Traffic Monitor instance
 	:hostname:   The hostname of the server running this Traffic Monitor instance
 	:ip6:        The IPv6 address of this Traffic Monitor - when applicable
 	:ip:         The IPv4 address of this Traffic Monitor
 	:port:       The port on which this Traffic Monitor listens for incoming connections
 	:profile:    A string that is the :ref:`profile-name` of the :term:`Profile` assigned to this Traffic Monitor
 	:status:     The status of the server running this Traffic Monitor instance

 :trafficServers: An array of objects that represent the :term:`cache servers` being monitored within this CDN

 	:cacheGroup:       The :term:`Cache Group` to which this :term:`cache server` belongs
+	:deliveryServices: An array of strings which are the XML IDs of the delivery services to which this cache server is assigned
 	:fqdn:             An :abbr:`FQDN (Fully Qualified Domain Name)` that resolves to the :term:`cache server`'s IPv4 (or IPv6) address
 	:hashId:           The (short) hostname for the :term:`cache server` - named "hashId" for legacy reasons
 	:hostName:         The (short) hostname of the :term:`cache server`
-	:interfacename: The name of the network interface device being used by the :term:`cache server`'s HTTP proxy
-	:ip6:           The :term:`cache server`'s IPv6 address - when applicable
-	:ip:            The :term:`cache server`'s IPv4 address
 	:port:             The port on which the :term:`cache server` listens for incoming connections
 	:profile:          A string that is the :ref:`profile-name` of the :term:`Profile` assigned to this :term:`cache server`
 	:status:           The status of the :term:`cache server`
 	:type:             A string that names the :term:`Type` of the :term:`cache server` - should (ideally) be either ``EDGE`` or ``MID``
+	:interfaces:       A set of the network interfaces in use by the server.
+In most scenarios, only one will be present, but it is illegal for this set to be an empty collection.

 .. code-block:: http
 	:caption: Response Example